B o r r o w e d

 "Yeah and bring me back a bottle or don't come back through my door, lil' girl.
 That's all I got to say to you!"
 Jesse snorted.

 "Now, Jesse, you knows Sarah can't go out on the street this late for no bottle.
 She only twelve."
-Sister knew that Jesse's friends would pimp me as good as any child in the alleys.

 "What I know is that girl gots too high opinion of herself.
 You seen that?"